-To subscribe and receive future posts, please look to the upper right on your computer screen, or scroll to the bottom of the page on your mobile device.
-I’m deeply grateful for my readers, and as always, I’d love to reach more.
+How is it the end of August already?
+I’m deeply grateful for my readers, and in 2018, I’d love to reach more.
 If you enjoyed this piece, please consider sharing it with anyone you feel might like it, too, by linking to it in whatever way works for you.
-I typically post once a month, so no barrage!
-Thank you for your visit.
+I typically post once a month, so no barrage.